betaglot/betaglot/docs/Reference/Beta/BetaVideo/Overview.md

 # 🔷<beta>BetaVideo</beta>

+## Upload a Video to Betaglot

+- **Free**

+### Requirements

+Video must be approved before payment.

+- Optional: Agree to Terms that the video or frames will become public.
+- VideoLength
+- VideoQuality
+- Parallel Recording (more than one camera angle from start to finish)

+### Promised Returns

+- LevelOfDetail
+- Natural Language (English, French, Spanish, German)

 ## Purpose

 - A video of every BetaElement

 ## Captions

 Beta as CaptionData.
-BetaCaptions are more useful when watching at Slow Frame Rate.
+BetaCaptions are more useful when watching at Slow Frame Rate, since EyeMoto from Caption to Content is fallicious multitasking.

 ### ImplicitBeta